bhmt/vomit/README.md

 ## Installation

-the package is available on pypi and can be installed using pip.
+The package is available on pypi and can be installed using pip.
 Activate a virtual environment and run

 ```